jacoblwe20/jquery-translate/README.md

 ## jQuery Translate

-I hate how no one uses CSS3 animations when using jQuery cause the damn animate method is so easy to just throw stuff at and have it work cross browser.
+I hate how no one uses CSS3 animations when using jQuery cause the damn `animate` method is so easy to just throw stuff at and have it work cross browser.
 But why dumb down modern browsers with TLBR stuff.
-Let move the web forward.
+Lets move the web forward.

 ## Usage